 Rush University Medical Center designed a FHIR Questionnaire to automate some of the manual data capture, as did Palantir, a contractor involved in the government’s COVID response, captured in this recent blog.

 We are further exploring how to update existing data feeds hospitals submit for public health “syndromic surveillance” reporting since the second stage of the “meaningful use” program.
 Be sure to let your CareJourney representative know if you wish to learn more.

 3. Opening up researcher access to COVID patient registries

 CareJourney participates in the Robert Wood Johnson Foundation’s Health Data for Action program with the goal of matching non-commercial researchers to data sets that inform healthcare performance.
 This year, RWJF is exploring a more COVID-focused research collaborative to develop standardized COVID patient registries across a “sentinel” network of health systems willing to open up non-commercial researcher access.

 We’ve organized two webinars to gauge industry interest and priorities, summarized in this slide deck.

 We understand this is a fast-moving emergency, and would welcome your participation in any or all of the items outlined.
-Should you have the time, we introduced many of these ideas during an all-member webinar March 18th that is available on the CareJourney website.
+Should you have the time, we introduced many of these ideas during an all-member webinar on March 18th.

 Please reach out to your CareJourney team member if you are interested in learning more, want to join in the collaboratives discussed, or need assistance in analyzing your own data to identify high-risk populations.